Who can take a course?

 How long do the courses last?

-The standard length is 7 weeks, although some courses are shorter (one month) and some longer (8 to 10 weeks).
+The standard length is 7 weeks, although some courses are shorter (2-4 weeks) and some longer (8 to 10 weeks).
 This does not include the grace period (usually one month) which can be used to work on a project such as an essay, slide presentation or work of art.

 Do I have to attend classes in Wilmette?